DavidOgunlesi/PyFlux/README.md

 Use scroll wheel to change camera movement speed
 Press ESC to quit at any time
 Press F2 to switch to wireframe rendering
-Press F! to switch to normal rendering
+Press F1 to switch to normal rendering